-The small little friendly island La Digue is where you’ll find traditional houses, examples of Creole architecture, and where traditional methods of boat building are still practiced.
+On the small little friendly island La Digue, you’ll find traditional houses, examples of Creole architecture.
+Here the traditional methods of boat building are still practiced.
 The best way to move on the island is by ox-cart or a bike.
-Astonishing beaches like the Anse Source d’Argent with granitic pink rocks, surrounded by a coral reef with great diving and snorkeling spots are waiting for you there.
-Indian almond, takamaka trees, vanilla, and coconut palms are all cultivated here.
+You can enjoy astonishing beaches on La Digue, like the Anse Source d’Argent with its granitic pink rocks with great diving and snorkeling spots surrounded by a coral reef.
+Indian almond,

-For an authentic and intimate experience visit to the private Seychelles islands will meet your needs.
-Covered with Indian almond trees, takamaka, and palm trees, a place where turtles walk freely on powder sandy beaches and rare species of birds sing a soft melody, no wonder Seychelles is the most attractive tourist destination for honeymoons in the world.
-These islands are so intimate that you almost feel like you’re alone.
-The luxurious accommodations of the islands were built to support the conservation of the island’s environment.
-Surrounded by rare tropical plants and trees where organic production of the food is highly supported in these islands villas and cottages even the furniture was handmade from the fallen trees in the woods.
+Luxurious accommodations in the islands were built to support the conservation of the island’s environment.
+Surrounded by rare tropical plants and trees where organic production of the food is highly supported, in these islands’ villas and cottages, even the furniture was handmade from the fallen trees in the woods.
 Astonishing views from the comfort of the elegant resort’s villas situated on the islands, most closely to the paradise, surrounded by the world’s best sandy beaches and crystal clear waters are what to expect.